yaguarnecro/Growgrebuddy_PSA/GrowEbuddy_PSA/AI4Devs-finalproject-CAAM-readme.md

    - **Relationships**:
      - Many-to-One with **User**

-This data model supports the core functionalities of the GrowgrEbuddy_PSA application, allowing for user management, mascot evolution, habit tracking, and challenge completion.
+This data model supports the core functionalities of the GrowgrEbuddy_PSA application, allowing for user management, virtual pet evolution, note management, and challenge completion.

-## 5. API Specification
+## 4. API Specification

 The GrowgrEbuddy_PSA application exposes several RESTful API endpoints to facilitate communication between the frontend and backend.
 Below are the specifications for the main API endpoints.
 Note that user authentication endpoints are currently mocked and not implemented.